David Etherly

-David L. Etherly (born December 22, 1962) was a former American football cornerback in the National Football League (NFL) for the Washington Redskins.
-He played college football at Oregon State University and Portland State University.
+David L. Etherly (born December 22, 1962) is an American former professional football player who was a cornerback for the Washington Redskins of the National Football League (NFL).
+He played college football for the Oregon State Beavers and Portland State Vikings.

 Professional career

 Etherly played for the Washington Redskins in 1987 season.
 The 1987 season began with a 24-day players' strike, reducing the 16-game season to 15.
 The games for weeks 4–6 were won with all replacement players, including Etherly.
 The Redskins have the distinction of being the only team with no players crossing the picket line.
 Those three victories are often credited with getting the team into the playoffs and the basis for the 2000 movie The Replacements.